josephmoresena/Rxmxnx.PInvoke.Extensions/README.md

 Gets a generic delegate which points to a exported symbol into native library.
 * AsBytes&lt;T&gt;(in T value)
 Gets the binary data of an input generic value.

+#TextUtilites
+Provides a set of utilities for texts.
+* JoinUtf8(String, params String[])
+Concatenates an array of strings, using the specified separator between each member.
+* JoinUtf8(Char, params String[])
+Concatenates an array of strings, using the specified separator between each member.
+* JoinUtf8(String, IEnumerable<String>)
+Concatenates the members of a collection of String, using the specified separator between each member.
+* JoinUtf8(Char, IEnumerable<String>)
+Concatenates the members of a collection of String, using the specified separator between each member.
+* ConcatUtf8(String, params String[])
+Concatenates all text parameters passed to this function.
+* ConcatUtf8(String, params Byte[][])
+Concatenates all UTF-8 text parameters passed to this function.